 The Recruitment Process for Resident Applicants

 On receipt of a promising completed application form, references are checked and applicants may then be invited to visit for a few days to get to know us.
 If favoured on both sides, a longer stay working in the role for 10-14 days will then be arranged.
 If this visit is successful, the applicant will be invited to join us for a 3-month trial period (which, in exceptional circumstances, may be extended to 6 months) and in which there will be a review after 6 weeks.
-If the applicant is successful, this will will lead to a permanent residency in the community.
+If the applicant is successful, this will will lead to becoming a member of the resident community.

 The above is the established application process, but we recognise that this process may not be viable for some people.
 If an applicant wishes to suggest an alternative approach, we are happy to consider this.